R in Trading

 A quick example shows this in action:

-R-tracking in important and effective because it gives a clear and concise perspective on trade outcomes.
-If you hear someone has made 20$ on a trade, this could be a fantastic 200 % return on a 10$ position or it could be a 2% return on a 1000$ position.
-Percentages are somewhat mere meaningful than absolute returns, but can also be misleading.
-Making 20% on a blue chip stock is good, but the same return on a high-risk OTC stock is way less impressive because the risk was much higher.
+Clearly, $-returns by themselves don’t show the whole picture of the process and decision behind profits/losses.
+Percentages are somewhat more meaningful than absolute returns, but can also be misleading.
+Making 20% on a blue chip stock is good, but the same return on a high-risk OTC stock is way less impressive because the risk was likely much higher.
+Both limitations can be handled by using R-tracking.

 Key Components of R-Tracking: